TL;DR

 - Primarily, individuals and families with a capital-and-repayment mortgage.

-- Those on a very tight budget for whom some cover is better than none.
+- Those on a very tight budget for whom some cover is different from none.

-The primary purpose of this cover is to ensure your largest debt is cleared.
+The primary purpose of this cover is to help support your largest debt is cleared.
 It is not designed for capital creation or funding future liabilities.

 The Verdict: Level vs. Decreasing for Education Costs